-Cattle keepers are responsible for the correct disposal of cattle under 48 months (or 24 months if appropriate).
-Cattle under 48 months of age do not require BSE testing and the carcases must be sent to any approved animal by-products premises (for example, knacker's yard or via the National Fallen Stock Company (NFSCo) in accordance with animal by-products legislation (see 'Disposal of animal by-products').
+Cattle keepers are responsible for the correct disposal of cattle aged under 48 months (or 24 months if appropriate) at time of death.
+They do not require BSE testing and the carcases must be sent to any approved animal by-products premises (for example, knacker's yard or via the National Fallen Stock Company (NFSCo) in accordance with animal by-products legislation (see 'Disposal of animal by-products').

 All cattle that die or are slaughtered on farm (other than for human consumption) or in transit must be tested for BSE if they are:

 These carcases are the responsibility of the cattle keeper, who must contact a collector within 24 hours of death to arrange delivery of the carcase to an approved BSE sampling site within a further 48 hours or contact the BSE sampling site with 24 hours of death and deliver the carcase themselves within a further 48 hours.

 Cattle keepers do not need to contact the TSE surveillance helpline.
 They must contact their normal collector or the NFSCo on 01335 320014.
 Government support is available via NFSCo.

-All deaths on holdings must be recorded in the movement register within seven days of the death, together with:
+All deaths on holdings must be recorded in the movement register within seven days of the death, together with the:

 The keeper must also notify BCMS of all cattle deaths within seven days by one of the following methods:

 The only exception to this is where a beast is slaughtered outside a slaughterhouse but is sent to a slaughterhouse for dressing.
 In these cases, the keeper must complete the death details in the passport and send it with the carcase to the slaughterhouse.
 The occupier of the slaughterhouse must then notify BCMS of the death of the animal and return the passport with seven days of death.